Datasheets for Datasets: Introduction

 We emphasize that the process of creating a datasheet is not intended to be automated.
 Although automated documentation processes are convenient, they run counter to our objective of encouraging dataset creators to carefully reflect on the process of creating, distributing, and maintaining a dataset.
-Moreover, manually creating a datasheet provides dataset creators with an opportunity to alter their creation, distribution, and maintenance process in response to their reflection.

-Similarly, datasheets are not intended to replace schemas for taxonomizing datasets.
-Nor are they intended for data provenance or version tracking, although updated versions of a dataset should be accompanied with \textit{updated} datasheets.
-Finally, datasheets are not intended to serve as verification or proof of a dataset's composition or to serve as a demonstration of construct validity (although a datasheet may contain sufficient information to highlight a lack of construct validity).